dethebera/100-days-of-web-development/README.md

 ### 🗓 Schedule

-Schedule is kept super light you will hardly sit for 1 hour everyday, but make sure you are implementing too while watching the videos.
+The schedule is kept super light you will hardly sit for 1 hour every day, but make sure you are implementing them too while watching the videos.

 |   Day/Days |      Hours                   |
 | -----------| -----------                  |